The 2022 Award of the San Salvatore Foundation, Lugano, of CHF 50’000.00 Swiss Francs has been granted on June 14, 2023, in Lugano to

-in recognition for his contribution to the understanding of the molecular pathogenesis of myeloproliferative neoplasms.
+in recognition for her contribution to the understanding and treatment of large B-cell non-Hodgkin’s lymphomas.

 Dr. Margaret Shipp received her Doctor of Medicine from Washington University School of Medicine and completed an internal medicine internship and residency at Barnes Hospital/Washington University.
 Thereafter, she completed a fellowship in Medical Oncology at DFCI and subsequently joined the faculty.